Tuzi-wa/stock/README.md

 Stock Analysis and Comparison System

 This project is a Stock Analysis and Comparison System built using Python.
-It allows users to analyze the stock price movements over various time intervals (daily, weekly, monthly, yearly) and compare them with market indices (e.g., S&P 500).
+It allows users to analyze the stock price movements over various time intervals (daily, weekly, monthly, yearly) and compare them with market indices .
 It also provides the ability to visualize multiple stocks in a single chart for comparison.
 Features

 	1. Multiple Stock Comparison: Visualize and compare the price movements of multiple stocks on the same chart.